Written by Patrick Doolin on July 17, 2019

 Here’s how a lead retrieval app makes this all possible.

-Using an Android or iOS app, any member of a sponsor’s or exhibitor’s booth staff can turn their personal mobile device into a lead retrieval scanner.
+Using an Android or iOS app, any member of a sponsor’s or exhibitor’s booth staff can turn their mobile device into a lead retrieval scanner.
 A powerful one, too, capable of scanning the QR code on an attendee’s printed or digital badge.

 It gets better from there.
 The lead retrieval app also captures attendees’ enriched data.
 Details such as title and company, social media handles, and more instantly populate on the lead’s profile.